 Then recently, by some small miracle, we stepped off of a sailboat and into an historic schoolhouse…

 We were blown away to discover, at the door, that this event would be an intimate gathering.

 (Mindful moment: I was not dressed for an intimate gathering, but loudly, for a stadium filled with thousands.
-Also, my sensitive skin was beginning to look flared and chapped.
-So, naturally, upon seeing the intimate room with no distant corner or large crowd to hide in, I wanted to flee.
-My certain someone reminded me to breathe.)
+Also, my sensitive skin was beginning to flare, looking red and flaky.
+So, naturally, upon seeing the small room with no dark corner or crowd to hide in, I wanted to flee.
+A certain someone reminded me to breathe.)

 We sat several rows back.
 Because, at the time, sitting in the front row seemed unbelievable.

 And it seems vital to inform the world of the following:

 Griffin’s songwriting and music sound even more exquisite in person (if you can believe that).
 The way his fluid voice and intimate lyrics touched us…it was simply gorgeous.